HookRace/hookrace-web/www/_posts/2016-06-06-introduction-to-metaprogramming-in-nim.markdown

 > read, generate, analyse and/or transform other programs, and even modify
 > itself while running.

-In this article we will explore [Nim](http://nim-lang.org/)'s metaprogramming capabilities, which are quite powerful.
+In this article we will explore [Nim](http://nim-lang.org/)'s metaprogramming capabilities, which are quite powerful and yet still easy to use.
+After all great metaprogramming is one of Nim's main features.
 The general rule is to use the least powerful construct that is still powerful enough to solve a problem, in this order:

 <!--more-->
 1. [Normal procs](#normal-procs) and [inline iterators](#inline-iterators)